-- (1) Special accounting students, see §12.6 for deadlines. - Students who hold a Bachelor of Commerce Degree, awarded after 1979 (2) from the University of Alberta, will be admitted to take the courses required to meet professional accounting requirements.
-Students who received the Bachelor of Commerce Degree from the University of Alberta before 1979 must have graduated with a grade point average of at least 3.0 during their final year of study to qualify as special accounting students. - (3) All other applicants who hold an approved degree must have obtained a grade point average of at least 3.0 during their final year of study to be admitted.
-Students who fall into this category will be allowed to take a maximum of 24 to satisfy professional accounting requirements.
+- (1) Special accounting students, see §12.6 for deadlines. - (2) All students applying for Special Student Status are required to be registered as a student with one of the professional accounting organizations and provide the Faculty with a letter confirming this registration.
+The letter must also detail which courses the student requires. - (3) Students who hold a Bachelor of Commerce Degree, awarded by the University of Alberta within the previous five years from date of application, will be admitted to take the courses required to meet professional accounting requirements. - (4) Students who received the Bachelor of Commerce Degree from the University of Alberta more than five years previous to the date of application must have graduated with a grade point average of at least 3.0 during their final year of study to qualify as special accounting students. - (5) All other applicants who hold an approved degree must have obtained a grade point average of at least 3.0 during their final year of study to be admitted.
+Students who fall into this category will be allowed to take a maximum of ★24 to satisfy professional accounting requirements.
 In all cases, course prerequisites must be satisfied.
-If the total number of courses required exceeds 24, including prerequisites, the applicant will be considered for the BCom program for applicants holding an approved degree. - (4) Further information about professional accounting organizations is available from the following:
+If the total number of courses required exceeds ★24, including prerequisites, the applicant will be considered for the BCom program for applicants holding an approved degree. - (6) Further information about professional accounting organizations is available from the following:

-Institute of Chartered Accountants of Alberta (CA) 580 Manulife Place 10180 - 101 St Edmonton, Alberta T5J 4R2 Telephone: 424-7391 The Society of Management Accountants of Alberta (CMA) 1800, One Palliser Square 125 - 9 Avenue SE Calgary, Alberta T2G 0P6 Telephone: 1-800-332-1106 The Certified General Accountants of Alberta (CGA) 1410, 555 - 4 Avenue SW Calgary, Alberta T2P 3E7 Telephone: 1-800-661-1078
+Institute of Chartered Accountants of Alberta (CA) 580 Manulife Place 10180 - 101 St Edmonton, Alberta T5J 4R2 Telephone: 424-7391 The Society of Management Accountants of Alberta (CMA) 1800, One Palliser Square

+125 - 9 Avenue SE Calgary, Alberta T2G 0P6 Telephone: 1-800-332-1106

+The Certified General Accountants of Alberta (CGA) 1410, 555 - 4 Avenue SW Calgary, Alberta T2P 3E7 Telephone: 1-800-661-1078

-The Degrees of BSc in Forest Business 52.2 Management and BSc in Agricultural/ Food Business Management
+62.2 The Degrees of BSc in Forest Business Management and BSc in Agricultural/ Food Business Management

 These programs are offered jointly by the Faculty of Agriculture, Forestry and Home Economics, and the Faculty of Business.
 While they are administered in the Faculty of Agriculture, Forestry, and Home Economics, the programs are managed by an interdisciplinary committee with representation from both Faculties.
-(See §§34.3 and 34.7 for details.)
+(See §§34.3 and 34.8 for details.)